Indoor Air Quality3min read

 Electronic air filters are air filters that use electrostatic attraction to capture airborne particles.
 As air passes through the filter, the electrostatic field attracts and captures the airborne particles, holding them in place until the filter is cleaned or replaced.
 Unlike traditional air filters that rely on mechanical filtration to capture particles, electronic filters can capture very small particles, including bacteria and viruses, without significantly reducing the airflow.
 This technology is part of what makes products like the Trane CleanEffects® Whole Home Air Cleaner significantly more effective than standard air filters in removing contaminants from the air, as it can remove 99.98 percent of airborne pollutants including viruses.

 Electronic air filters are often reusable and can be cleaned by washing with soap and water.
 They are also more environmentally friendly than disposable filters since they can be used for several years before needing to be replaced.

 Before you make your final decision, compare the Clean Air Delivery Rate (CADR) of common filter types.
 You may pay a little more for a higher CADR, but your sinuses will thank you.

 Finally, keep in mind that an air filter is just one part of your allergy battle plan.
 You’ll have a better chance of wiping out allergies if you use multiple tactics.
-Try adding some of these simple tips into your routine.
+Try adding some of these simple tips to your routine.

 - Keep pets off of furniture and out of bedrooms.
-If your pets are outside often, allergens will stick to their fur and they’ll bring those particles indoors with them.
+If your pets are outside often, allergens will stick to their fur, and they’ll bring those particles indoors with them.

 - Shower before you go to bed to remove any allergens that are on your hair and skin.